 The training of Rose has conditioned her to see things through a purely psychological lens, but events transpire that throw that world-view askew, and go from there.

 — An offset: that “smile,” in the real world is the kind of smile you only see from someone who is on the Dark Triad spectrum, when they feel empowered and in a position of domination, feeling charged, like they can prey freely, and are gloating in predation.
 I felt that I needed to mention that.
 It might help someone.
-And you need help from that, there are people who will help.
-Seek them out —
+And if you need help from that, there are people who will help.
+Seek them out. —

 Rose finds herself in the position of defending her sanity in a similar way to the PHD student she met, fighting for a cynical society to take her experiences at face value.
 We follow the story from there, in a scary journey through a culture that has both a materialistic and “eyes wide shut” attitude, seemingly without shelter — even when it comes to family, or those who seemed liked loved-ones.